 You can use something like one of these Drawstring Loose Tea Bags to try your own.

 Certainly not a new hipster fad.
 In fact, it has been around since the early 1400s during the Ottoman Empire and is thought to be the very first coffee-making method ever.
 Also known as Turkish coffee, it is still incredibly popular in Russia, the Middle East and Eastern Europe.
 There is a Cezve & Ibrik Championship every year.
 That’s how seriously it is taken.

 It uses a little metal or copper pot called a cezve (in Turkey) or an ibrik (elsewhere).
 Grab some very finely ground coffee (even finer than used in espresso machines), and fill the pot with the coffee and water.
 Use about 2.5g of coffee per 230ml of water, or adjust if you prefer a stronger brew.

 Put over heat until it is boiling, then take off the heat just before it boils over.
-Allow to cool for about 20 seconds.
+Allow cooling for about 20 seconds.
 Repeat once or twice depending on the intensity you’re after.
 Cool before serving.

 You can buy your very own ibrik here.

 It is a little bit hard to replicate at home, but it basically involves pumping nitrogen into cold brew coffee, in the same way that fizzy pop is injected with carbon dioxide to give the fizz.
 It is often done on a large scale in kegs and served on tap or in cans.

 This results in a smooth, bubbly coffee drink, and a different twist on a cold brew.
 The coffee also has a creamy head, a bit like stout, which certainly puts a sought-after crema to shame.